 When you’re trying to prove to new customers that your business is reputable, reviews are invaluable.
 Positive customer reviews show new customers the products and services you provide are worth their time and trust.
 The more and better reviews you have to show, the more reliable you appear.
 Google Seller Ratings (GSR) allow you to showcase those reviews directly on your Google Ads.

 In this article, we’ll explain everything you need to know about Google Seller Ratings.
 We’ll help you understand what they are, why they’re important, and how to use them in your Google Ads to get more leads.

 Table of contents

 - What are Google Seller Ratings?

-- What are the Benefits of Google Seller Ratings?
+- What are the benefits of Google Seller Ratings?

-- Why Won’t My Google Seller Ratings Show Up?
+- How to get Google Seller Ratings